ray-project/enhancements/reps/2023-12-14-virtual-cluster.md

 #### Scheduling

-Unlike the placement group implementation which is based on custom resources, virtual clusters and virtual nodes will be first-class citizen concept in Ray Core and we will use node labels to schedule tasks or actors to nodes.
+Unlike the placement group implementation which is based on custom resources, virtual clusters and virtual nodes will be first-class citizen concept in Ray Core and we will use node labels to schedule tasks or actors to virtual nodes.

 With virtual clusters, each raylet will maintain a flatten list of local virtual nodes and resource view of remote virtual nodes.